nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 - Step 4: Test the setup

-Open a browser and test 10 connections on https://cafe.example.com 8 connections should go to coffee
+Use curl (see step 10 in Lab 2B for the command and options) to open 10 connections on https://cafe.example.com 8 connections should go to coffee
 2 connections should go to tea